warrensbox/health-check/README.md

   health-check \
   --ecs-cluster esp-devops \ #cluster name
   --attempts 50 \  #number of attempts
-  --delay 2 #number of attempts
+  --delay 2 #delay in second
 ```

 ## How it works